-Reporting of Key management personnel has increased this year to include the entire Senior Leadership Team, and the directors.
+Reporting of Key management personnel includes the entire Senior Leadership Team, and the directors.

-The Senior Leadership Team includes the General Manager, the Financial Controller and the Westcoast and Christchurch Branch Managers, the Head of Estimating, the Systems Manager, and the Fleet Manager.
+The Senior Leadership Team includes the General Manager, the Financial Controller and the West Coast Operations Manager, the Christchurch Senior Project Manager, the Head of Estimating, the Systems Manager, and the Fleet Manager.
 Last year's comparative figure does not include the Fleet Manager.

-2023 2022
+NZ\$ (000's) 2024 2023

-Key management personnel compensation comprised \$000 \$000
+Key management personnel compensation comprised

-Short-term employee benefits 1,546 1,285
+Short-term employee benefits 1,560 1,546

-Termination benefits 0 0

-1,546 1,285
+1,560 1,546